derekburgess/jaws/README.md

 `docker run --gpus 1 --network host --name jaws-compute --detach jaws-compute-image`

-Note that PATH should be the location you want the plots to download to.
+Note that the PATH should be the location you want the plots to download to.

 Open a bash shell:

 `docker exec -it jaws-compute bash`

-To pull Hugging Face models run jaws-anchor to pull everything, or append --model "starcoder or llama.
+To pull the Hugging Face models, run jaws-anchor, which will pull everything by default, or append --model starcoder or llama.

 `jaws-anchor` or `jaws-anchor --model`